Configure Outlook (to sign automatically)

 Set the hash algorithm and encryption algorithm:

-- Tick the two boxes setting the default cryptography formats
+- Tick the two boxes under cryptography formats

 - Select the hash algorithm SHA256